-D STEP-BY-STEP GUIDE TO THE NEW FRAMEWORK
+STEP-BY-STEP GUIDE TO THE NEW FRAMEWORK

-Chapters 4 and 5 of this draft rule determination set out the Commission's reasons for amending the compensation framework following directions for non-market services.
-This appendix provides a step-by-step guide as to how the new compensation framework in the draft rule would be applied.
+Chapters 4 and 5 of this final rule determination set out the Commission's reasons for amending the compensation framework following directions for other compensable services.
+This appendix provides a step-by-step guide as to how the new compensation framework in the final rule would be applied.
 This chapter includes:

-- an overview of the new compensation framework following directions - the process to classify the type of service that was directed - · the process to determine whether a compensable service was provided - the process to determine compensation following directions - costs of implementing the draft rule.
+- an overview of the new compensation framework following directions - the process to classify the type of service that was directed - the process to determine whether a compensable service was provided - the process to determine compensation following directions.